 When sufficient power is applied, the TSR AIR will reboot (on, idle and communication enabled) if an ON signal is present.
 With power applied but the ON signal absent, the unit is in an idle state.
-Power up (ON state) occurs in ~15 s, after which communication is enabled.
+Power up (ON state) occurs in ~15 seconds, after which communication is enabled.

-Power down of the unit is immediate upon removal of either the ON signal or external power.
-Wait ~30 s before reinitialization.
+Power down of the unit is immediate upon removal of either the ON signal or external power when not armed and idle.
+Wait ~30 seconds before reinitialization.